Q: How common are distracted driving accidents in Pennsylvania?

 How Serious Is Distracted Driving in Pennsylvania?

-According to the Pennsylvania Department of Transportation, distracted driving is a growing problem in our state.
-Take a look for yourself at the statistics compiled by PennDOT:
+According to the Pennsylvania Department of Transportation (PennDOT), distracted driving is a growing problem in our state.
+Take a look for yourself at these statistics compiled by PennDOT:

 Common Driving Distractions